ericclack/racket-candy-crush/doc/part1.rst

 Let's start by just assuming that our world is only one line of tiles.

-We can see that each tile would be 40 pixels across from the last one, and checking back to the code above we know that we want to place tiles using half the block size so that they are fully on screen.

-So here's how we can map from tile number to position:
+We can see that each tile would be 40 pixels across from the last one, so here's how we can map from tile number to position:

 .. code:: racket